 FAQs relating to graduate studies and postdoctoral fellowships

-Please note that this page will be updated continuously as more information is confirmed.
-Grey-shaded questions indicate new or updated information.
+Please note that this page will be updated continuously.

 School of Graduate Studies Admissions Statement

 The Covid-19 pandemic has changed the world in a few short months.
-Agile and judicious adaptation is needed to survive and thrive beyond these uncertain times on individual and institutional levels.
 While every aspect of life has been altered for us all, it is our students (both current and future) who have faced the most severe challenges.
-In response, Concordia and many fellow academic institutions have adjusted, offering flexible grading options in recognition of the disruptions to coursework as well as daily life.

 Concordia’s School of Graduate Studies recognizes the urgency of this transformation and fully supports more flexible admissions policies to allow for a more holistic interpretation of candidates.
 Applications will be reviewed within the context of the pandemic, and applicants are encouraged to illustrate their individual circumstances in their personal statements.